minio/docs/source/reference/minio-mc/mc-ilm-add.rst

    For more complete documentation on object transition, see :ref:`minio-lifecycle-management-tiering`.

-.. mc-cmd:: storage-class
+.. mc-cmd:: --storage-class
-   :option:

    *Required* The remote storage tier to which MinIO :ref:`transition objects <minio-lifecycle-management-tiering>`.
    Specify a remote storage tier created by :mc-cmd:`mc admin tier`.

-   Required if specifying :mc-cmd-option:`~mc ilm add transition-days`.
+   Required if specifying :mc-cmd:`~mc ilm add --transition-days`.

-.. mc-cmd:: tags
+.. mc-cmd:: --tags
-   :option:

    *Optional* One or more ampersand ``&``-delimited key-value pairs describing the object tags to use for filtering objects to which the lifecycle